Study Type: This is an observational study

 - They will be encouraged to submit findings for peer-review publication and will determine authorship independently of the Translation Steering Committee or MDS.
 Authors are encouraged to submit to the MDS journals, Movement Disorders or Movement Disorders - Clinical Practice, although acceptance is not guaranteed.
 They will agree to acknowledge the MDS COA Program, copyright ownership of the translated scale as belonging to MDS and list the members of the Translation Steering Committee along with other people who participated in the program.

-- The Chairs of the MDS COA Committee and Dr. Goetz will have final approval of the list of acknowledgments.
+- The Directors of the MDS COA Program will have final approval of the list of acknowledgments.

-- A copy of the final publication will be submitted to MDS and the Chairs of the COA Program.
+- A copy of the final publication will be submitted to the COA Program Directors or COA Translation Steering Committee.

 - Investigators understand that the Translation Program is on behalf of MDS and all translations remain under the copyright ownership of MDS.